AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Proposals.md

 Samples data from three inputs, and projects a tiled representation of the images along each of the three respective coordinate axes, computing a weighted blend of the three samples using the geometric normal.

 The `iny` input is projected in the direction from the +Y axis back toward the origin, with the +X axis to the right.

+If adopted, the existing `triplanarprojection` node would be reimplemented as a wrapper that resolves its three image inputs and passes them to `triplanarblend`.

 |Port        |Description                                                                                    |Type           |Default  |Accepted Values       |
 |------------|-----------------------------------------------------------------------------------------------|---------------|---------|----------------------|